jwikman/DirectionsWebinar2025/README.md

 It contains a sample AL project that demonstrates how to use the GitHub Copilot Coding Agent with NAB AL Tools, either locally or with GitHub Copilot Coding Agent in the Cloud.

+## Workspace Configuration

+You can use the workspace configuration file `The Library.code-workspace` as inspiration for your own workspace configuration.

 ## Setup GitHub Copilot Coding Agent

 ### Configure Copilot in the Repository settings